Slut-shaming: Definitions and characteristics

 Slut-shaming involves criticizing women for their transgression of accepted codes of sexual conduct, i.e., admonishing them for behavior, attire or desires that are more sexual than society finds acceptable.
 Author Jessalynn Keller stated, "The phrase [slut-shaming] became popularized alongside the SlutWalk marches and functions similarly to the 'War on Women,' producing affective connections while additionally working to reclaim the word 'slut' as a source of power and agency for girls and women."

-Slut-shaming is used by men and women.
+Slut-shaming may be practiced by men and women.
+One study found women slut-shamed more than men.
 Women who slut-shame other women continuously apply unfavorable sexual double standards.
 The term is also used to describe victim blaming for rape and other sexual assault.
 This blaming is done by stating the crime was caused (either in part or in full) by the woman wearing revealing clothing or acting in a sexually provocative manner, before refusing consent to sex, thereby absolving the perpetrator of guilt.
-Sexually lenient individuals can be at risk of social isolation.
+Sexually permissive individuals can be at risk of social isolation.

-The action of slut-shaming can be a form of social punishment and is an aspect of sexism, as well as female intrasexual competition.
+The action of slut-shaming can be a form of social punishment, sexism, and female intrasexual competition for social status.
 Slut-shaming is a form of intrasexual competition because the term "slut" reduces the value of a woman.
-Being termed a "slut" is against a woman's gender norms.
+Being termed a "slut" is against a woman's gender roles.
+Women violating gendered dating norms have been shamed as desperate.

-The social movement falls into the category of feminism.
-This raises controversy because gender roles have a significant role in the social movement.
-The topic of slut-shaming sheds light on the social issues that are associated with the double standard.
-This is because slut-shaming is commonly aimed toward women, and not men.
-Slut-shaming is common in America because it is such a high-context culture, which means it is easier to be victim blamed.
+Kennair, et al., (2023) found no signs of a sexual double standard in short-term or long-term mating contexts, nor in choosing friends, except that, contrary to expectations, women's self-stimulation was more acceptable than men's.

 Researchers from Cornell University found that sentiments similar to slut-shaming appeared in a nonsexual, same-sex friendship context as well.
 The researchers had college women read a vignette describing an imaginary female peer, "Joan", then rate their feelings about her personality.
 To one group of women, Joan was described as having two lifetime sexual partners; to another group, she had had 20 partners.
 The study found that women—even women who were more promiscuous themselves—rated the Joan with 20 partners as "less competent, emotionally stable, warm, and dominant" than the Joan with two.